 One of the absolute best things is the thermal baths in Budapest spread out all over.
 Yes in the middle of a city you have natural thermal baths, some of which are located in beautiful historic buildings, such as the Gellert Baths.

 Been out partying hard in the 7th district?
-Then head to one of these thermal baths and soak it up for 4-5 hours and get all the shit out of your system.
+Then head to one of these thermal baths and soak it up for 4-5 hours and get all of it out of your system.
 I call it the vodka sweat out 🙂